CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion: Introduction

 \section{Introduction}

-As a commonly used representation, point clouds express the geometry of objects in 3D space with a simple yet flexible data structure \cite{corr/abs-2205-07417}.
-The raw point clouds directly captured by scanning devices (e.g., laser scanners) unavoidably have missing regions owing to the occlusion by other objects, self-occlusion, reflective surface properties, limited scanning range and depth of field, and limited scene accessibility~\cite{corr/abs-2203-03311}.
+As a commonly used representation, point clouds express the geometry of objects in 3D space with a simple and flexible data structure \cite{corr/abs-2205-07417}.
+The raw point clouds, which are often captured by scanning devices (e.g., laser scanners), unavoidably have missing regions.
+Some of main reasons include the inter-object occlusion, self-occlusion, surface reflectivity, and limited scanning range~\cite{corr/abs-2203-03311}.
 It is possible to complete a partial point cloud by carefully positioning 3D scanners to carry out multi-pass scanning.
-However, such remedial measures are time-consuming yet often hopeless due to the limited scene accessibility.
-It is also possible to learn a completion mapping with single-modal point clouds.
-However, two challenges are encountered.
-1) The low-scanning resolution of 3D sensors (e.g., Kinect) often leads to the sparseness of captured data.
-It is difficult to determine whether an arbitrary missing region in a point cloud originates from incompleteness or intrinsic spareness.
-2) The inference uncertainty of missing regions would happen due to the limited geometry cues available \cite{zhang2021view}.
+However, such remedial measures are time-consuming and often hopeless due to the limited scene accessibility.
+Also, it is promising to learn a completion mapping with single-modal point clouds.
+Two challenges of using the single-modal point clouds will be encountered.
+First, the low-scanning resolution of 3D sensors (e.g., Kinect) often leads to the sparseness of captured data.
+Determining whether an arbitrary missing region originates from incompleteness or intrinsic spareness is very difficult in such sparse point clouds.
+Second, the inference uncertainty of missing regions will happen due to the limited geometry cues available \cite{zhang2021view}.

-Compared to 3D data acquisition using static/mobile laser scanners, images of a scene or in particular the concerned missing regions are easier to acquire \cite{cgf/NanSC14}.
-Besides, since images have higher resolutions and richer textures than incomplete point clouds \cite{tomccap/WangXWLW22}, using images from different views could provide complementary information to constrain the completion of point clouds.
+Cross-sensors (e.g., depth cameras and camera-LiDAR scanners) are now accessible and affordable to continuously and simultaneously capture color images and point clouds of 3D scenes.
+Scene images have two main merits: (1) compared to 3D data acquisition using static/mobile laser scanners, images of the scene or in particular the concerned missing regions are easier to acquire \cite{cgf/NanSC14}; (2) images have high resolutions and rich textures, potentially facilitating various geometric processing tasks by providing complementary information to point clouds \cite{tomccap/WangXWLW22}.
+Although recent years have witnessed considerable efforts of using images to help understand point clouds, it is still challenging to fuse data from the cross sensors, making them `really' complementary for quality geometric processing tasks.